LaneGarner/411_wk6_day1_redux_thunk/README.md

 * Go to `redux/actions.js` and create a function called `fetchMakes`.
 This function will not take any arguments.
 Inside of the function you need to make a "fetch" to the url defined at the top of the actions.js file.
 After the fetch call returns (remember how promises work), dispatch an action with a type = "FETCH_MAKES" and a value of "response.Results" (response is whatever you called it in the "then" promise chain).
 Note, if you copy/paste the url from actions into your browser you will see the data and the properties available.

 * Now that we have Redux configured for this action it's time to build out the component.
-Notice that there is an `Import.js` file underneath the "components" and "containers" folders.
+Notice that there is an `Import.js` file in the "components" and "containers" folders.
 In fact, it's also already been tied into the router for you so if you navigate to "/import" you should see a line of text.

 * On this page you need to use `material-ui` to create a button and a table.
 Let's do that part first.
 Import Button, Table, TableHead, TableBody, TableRow and TableCell from "@material-ui/core".
 You may also want to import "Container" to help with styling.
 Remember to look at the Material UI docs if you don't understand how this works.

 * Create a button with the text "Import".
 Make its variant contained and its color primary.
-Then create a table underneath it.
+Then create a table under it.
 The table should have three columns (Id, Make, Actions).

-* For the TableBody we are going to want to `map` through our list of "makes" (from Redux) to display all the rows.
+* For the TableBody we are going to `map` through our list of "makes" (from Redux) to display all the rows.
 To do that we first need to hook up our `mapStateToProps` function so that our Import component can read the data.
-Go to `containers/Import.js` and go through the normal setup for this step.
+Go to `containers/Import.js` and complete the normal setup for this step.
 As a reminder, that involves importing "connect", importing the "Import" component and then creating a mapStateToProps function that maps the property "makes" to "state.makes".

 * Once that is done go to the `Router` file and switch the import so that it references "containers/Import" instead of "components/Import".

 * Now we can go back to the "Import" component and write our map function.
 Inside of the `<TableBody>` tags we need to write `{ props.makes.map()... }`.
 You should know that part by now.
 Return a `TableRow` with three `TableCell`s in it.
 Reference the data from the API to see what you should put where.
 For example, each make has a "MakeId" and a "MakeName" so you will be using those to correspond to the Id and Make columns.
-Leave the actions column alone for now.
+Leave the actions column empty for now.

-* We've got the setup in our component and we just need to tie the import button in so that it makes the fetch call when it's clicked.
+* We've set up our component, now we just need to tie the import button in so that it makes the fetch call when it's clicked.
 First we need to add `mapDispatchToProps` in our container.
 Let's navigate to the "Import" container and do that now.
 Map a property called "fetchMakes" to `() => dispatch(fetchMakes())` and remember to import the "fetchMakes" action at the top of the file.

 * Now let's go to the Button in our Import component and add an "onClick" method.
 All it has to do is reference the "fetchMakes" prop.
 For example, `onClick={props.fetchMakes}`.

 * It's time for the moment of truth.
 Click the button.
 It should take a second and then populate your table with a list of "makes".
 If it didn't, check with someone near you or ask the instructor during class.
 Before you do that though, spend a few minutes debugging to see if you can find out where the issue is.

 * If the table is being populated it's time for us to move onto the next step which is adding our actions.
 We are going to have a dropdown menu under the actions column that allows us to "delete" that particular row.
-We are going to refence [menus](https://material-ui.com/components/menus/) from Material UI to do this.
+We are going to reference [menus](https://material-ui.com/components/menus/) from Material UI to do this.

 * First `import { MoreVert } from '@material-ui/icons'` for the button and place the <MoreVert> component under the actions column in the table.
 We are going to expand our menu using its onClick method.
 Reference the code from the link above to figure out how to open/close the menu.
 Hint: Put the code for `<Menu>` outside of the table.